zsxkib/cog-mmaudio/README.md

 ### Gradio interface

 Supports video-to-audio and text-to-audio synthesis.
+You can also try experimental image-to-audio synthesis which duplicates the input image to a video for processing.
+This might be interesting to some but it is not something MMAudio has been trained for.
 Use [port forwarding](https://unix.stackexchange.com/questions/115897/whats-ssh-port-forwarding-and-whats-the-difference-between-ssh-local-and-remot) (e.g., `ssh -L 7860:localhost:7860 server`) if necessary.
 The default port is `7860` which you can change in `gradio_demo.py`.

 ```bash
 python gradio_demo.py